 The Internationalization Office also provides career and employment advice through individual appointments.

 To find an on-campus job, students can take advantage of the Memorial Undergraduate Career Experience Program (MUCEP).
 Through this program students can work either 40 or 80 hours per semester at one of our participating faculties or departments.

 Students can also take advantage of the International Student Work Experience Program (ISWEP).
 ISWEP is similar to the MUCEP program but is designed exclusively for international students.
-Check out the Internationalization Office for more information on the on campus job programs that are available to you.
+Check with the Internationalization Office for more information on the on-campus job programs that are available to you.